o-jasper/o-jasper.github.io/readme.md

 This repo is a [Github pages](https://pages.github.com/) website.
 [Go to it](http://o-jasper.github.io/).

-`make preview` allows seeing previews.
+If you have `jekyll` and `make`, `make preview` allows seeing previews, including drafts in progress.